cdap-guides/cdap-bi-guide/README.rst

 * How much revenue does a particular product earn in a day?
 * What are the three most popular products?

-If you add zip code to the purchase event, then you can ask region-based questions such as:
+If you add zip code to the purchase event, then you can ask location-based questions such as:

-* Which are the popular products in any region?
+* Which are the popular products in any location?
-* Which regions have the greatest revenue?
+* Which locations have the highest revenue?

 Share & Discuss!
 ----------------